yaseenzafar/Terraform-AWS-Beanstalk/README.md

 # _**Configure AWS CLI**_:

-In Terminal or Command prompt:
+In Terminal or Command prompt and fill in the blanks:

 ```bash